buhman/capture/README.md

 capture
 ```

 You'll get a selection rectangle, followed by the capture of that region.
-Press
+You
-`q` to stop the capture and finish encoding.
-The resulting filename will be
+can either drag-select a region, or click to select an entire window.
+Press `q`
-printed on stdout.
-You can capture this result to use it for further
+(once) to stop the capture and finish encoding.
+The resulting filename, if not
-processing/uploading.
+specified, will be printed on stdout.

 ### stdout